What are the expectations vs. reality for new authors?

 The realities of making it with self-published books

 The first reality to understand is that vanity presses will never help you succeed.

-I hear from so many authors who had wild dreams, were told mistruths, and paid an awful lot of money to publish their books.
+I hear from many authors who had wild dreams, were told mistruths, and paid a lot of money to publish their books.
 And all for nothing.